11 of the Best Foods to Eat During Chemotherapy

 Onion and garlic boost your immune system

 A healthy diet for cancer patients always includes onions and garlic.
 Grilled, cooked, or raw, these cancer fighters contain high levels of antioxidants, which have been shown to stimulate the immune system’s natural defenses against cancer.
 In fact, Cornell researchers found that strong-flavored onions could even inhibit the growth of some cancer cells.
-Here are more foods with cancer-fighting abilities.
+Also, incorporate these other foods with cancer-fighting abilities into your diet.

 Lean protein maintains energy and muscle